leighmacdonald/uncletopia/README.md

 A *optional* playbook that contains tasks that will tune the underlying OS.
 You *must* not run this without understanding the reprocussions of the changes.
 You should also adjust them accordingly to your hardware specs & needs.

-## Setup

-Install Ansible & Clone playbooks

-- `sudo apt-add-repository --yes --update ppa:ansible/ansible`
-- `apt install ansible make git git-lfs sshpass -y` [or for macOS](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-macos)
-- `git clone git@github.com:leighmacdonald/uncletopia`
-- `pip install rcon`

-## Game Update Workflow
+## Troubleshooting

-1. Watch for game update triggers via `watcher/watcher.py` using `wss://update.uncletopia.com`
-2. Trigger srcds build & upload image to docker hub.
-3. Trigger TF2 deploy.

-### Development
+### spcomp fails to execute

-If you are on a 64bit machine you will want 32bit libs for spcomp to execute.
+If you are on a 64bit machine you will want 32bit libs for spcomp.

     sudo apt get install libc6:i386 lib32stdc++6

-## Git pre-commit

-There is a pre-commit hook that you should enable to ensure you don't commit any unencrypted secret.

-    ln .hooks/pre-commit .git/hooks/pre-commit